jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-2024+Objectives.md

     - TACACS+ uses TCP port 49, providing a higher level of reliability for the packet transmissions
   - **Diameter AAA protocol**: an advanced system designed to address the limitations of the older RADIUS protocol (diameter is twice the radius!); Diameter improves on RADIUS by providing enhanced security (uses IPsec or TLS instead of MD5 hashing), supports more extensive attribute sets (suitable for large, complex networks), and can handle complex sessions
     - Diameter is based on RADIUS and improves many of its weaknesses, but Diameter is not compatible with RADIUS

+Also see Understanding CISSP Domain 5: Identity and Access Management (IAM) - [part 1](https://blog.balancedsec.com/p/understanding-cissp-domain-5-identity), and [part 2](https://blog.balancedsec.com/p/understanding-cissp-domain-5-identity-3f0) on my blog, [The Cyber Leader](https://blog.balancedsec.com/) (note that some articles require a subscription)